EdgeCaser/facebeak/README.md

    - Click "Browse" to select your video file
    - The output video will be saved as "output.mp4" by default
    - Adjust the settings if needed:
-     * Detection Threshold (0.3 is recommended to start)
+     * Detection Threshold (0.5 is now recommended for better quality)
      * Similarity Threshold (0.85 is recommended to start)
      * Frame Skip (1 means process every frame)
 3. Click "Run facebeak" to start processing
 4. Wait for the process to complete - you can monitor progress in the output box
 5. Find your processed video in the same folder as the input video

-#### **NEW**: Suspect Lineup Tool (Identity Verification)
+#### **ENHANCED**: Suspect Lineup Tool (Identity Verification)
 1. After processing videos, click "Launch Suspect Lineup" in the GUI launcher
 2. Select a crow ID from the dropdown
+3. **NEW**: Use "This image contains multiple crows" option for multi-crow scenes
-3. Review the photo lineup and mark correct/incorrect identifications
+4. Review the photo lineup and mark correct/incorrect identifications
-4. Use the tool to split misidentified crows or merge duplicate entries
+5. Use the tool to split misidentified crows or merge duplicate entries
-5. Save changes to update the database
+6. Save changes to update the database

-#### **NEW**: Image Review Tool (Quality Control)
+#### **ENHANCED**: Image Review Tool (Quality Control)
 1. Click "Launch Image Reviewer" in the GUI launcher
-2. Use keyboard shortcuts to quickly label images:
+2. **NEW Enhanced Shortcuts**:
    - Press `1` for confirmed crows
    - Press `2` for false positives (not crows)
    - Press `3` for uncertain cases
+   - **NEW**: Press `4` for multiple crows (automatically excluded from training)
 3. Review batches of 50-100 images for efficiency
+4. **NEW**: Multi-crow images are automatically excluded from training
-4. False positives are automatically excluded from training
+5. False positives are automatically excluded from training

-#### **NEW**: Advanced Training System
-1. Extract training data: Use "Extract Training Data" in the GUI
-2. Start improved training: Run `python train_improved.py --config training_config.json`
-3. Monitor progress in real-time with generated plots and logs
-4. New model will be saved as `crow_resnet_triplet_improved.pth`

 ### Tips for Best Results
+- **NEW**: Start with Min Confidence 0.5 instead of 0.3 for cleaner detection
+- **NEW**: Use only YOLO multi-view initially to avoid Faster R-CNN false positives
+- **NEW**: Review detection quality in the GUI preview before full processing
+- **NEW**: Use overnight training for best results with RTX 3080 optimization
 - Use clear, well-lit videos for best detection
 - Keep the camera as steady as possible
 - For faster processing, increase the Frame Skip value
 - **NEW**: Use the Image Review tool to clean up training data
 - **NEW**: Use the Suspect Lineup tool to verify identifications
+- **NEW**: Run t-SNE analysis after training to validate model quality
 - If birds aren't being detected:
-  * Try lowering the Detection Threshold (e.g., to 0.2)
+  * Try lowering the Detection Threshold (e.g., to 0.3)
   * Ensure good lighting and clear video
 - If birds are being misidentified:
   * Try increasing the Similarity Threshold (e.g., to 0.9)